18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 Alternatively, you may book your official travel and have it approved as normal.
 Once your travel has been approved by the travel team in Concur, you may then call AdTrav at (877) 472-6716 and request to be rebooked on a different flight for personal travel.
 In the case of most government contract flights, there is no additional charge.
 However, if there is an additional cost compared to your original itinerary, AdTrav will request you provide a personal credit or debit card number to pay for the difference.

-#### What if I am traveling to or returning from a location other than my home location?
+#### What if I am returning to or traveling from a location other than home?

 If you were previously scheduled to be on leave or telework at the other location*, the full cost of travel from or to that location can be approved at the discretion of your authorizing official.
 Ensure that there is language in the email that reflects your itinerary.